 Late spring and early summer offer a different perspective -- a landscape cloaked in the myriad shades of light green that are the signature of springtime in Vermont.

 In winter, the landscape changes yet again, the vistas becoming broader without the leaves on the trees.
 The palette changes to soft grays and browns punctuated by the stark white snow.

 In any season, our back roads and byways will provide you with spectacular viewing opportunities.
-For more scenic drives visit Vermont Vacations.
+For more scenic drives visit Vermont Vacation.

 Vermont Route 100 & 100B, as well as Rt 17 to the top of the Appalachian Gap have been designated a Scenic Byway: The Mad River Byway stretching from Middlesex to Granville.
 View covered bridges, a winding roadside river, waterfalls, historic architecture and working farms along the byway.
 You may view and save a Mad River Byways Brochure.